magical-seven/MHSBM/README.md

 # MHSBM
-Used to implement the model MHSBM in the paper: Community and hypergraph inference in multiple hypergraphs
+Used to implement the model MHSBM in the paper: Inferring community structure in multiple hypergraphs via stochastic block models